 When you listen to the testimony of many people and you observe the passion in which he played it would be hard to deny the heartfelt impact he had on and off the field.

-He didn’t play with just passion, he played with intense passion!
-He expressed himself with powerful, compelling emotion.
-He had a way of rallying the troops and inspiring them to chew nails, to run through brick walls and to make sure to give him all they’ve got!
+A leader in every aspect, he had a way of rallying the troops and inspiring them to chew nails, to run through brick walls, and to make sure to give him all they’ve got!

 Although intensely passionate during game time Brian Dawkins never used curse words.
 A conviction he lives by on and off the field due to his faith in Jesus Christ.

-His mad-man like intensity was inspired by the X-Men Wolverine character.
+His mad-man-like intensity was inspired by the X-Men Wolverine character.
 He was nicknamed “WeaponX” because he mimics the Wolverine’s intense aggression and because he never backed down from a battle.